google/WebFundamentals/src/content/en/updates/2020/08/chrome-devtools-issues-tab.md

 Our goal is to present issues in a way that clearly **explains the problem**, and **how to fix it**.

-From our design process we realised that each issue should contain the following four parts:
+From our design process we realized that each issue should contain the following four parts:

 - Title
 - Description